Cell divisions imprint long lasting elastic strain fields in epithelial tissues: Elastic deformation imprinted by a cell division

-We analysed cell divisions in previously published experiments \cite{Dye2021} on explanted \textit{D. melanogaster} wing imaginal discs \footnote{Note that this developmental stage preceeds the pupal stage in which linear laser ablations were performed \cite{Piscitello2022} and although both are fruit fly wing tissues, it is possible that tissue elastic constants have changed between the two stages.}.
 Wing discs were cultured over about $13$ hours, during which the tissue was imaged every $5$ minutes, and individual cells were segmented and tracked over time.
-The progress of a typical cell division is shown in Fig.~\ref{fig:division_data} (A).
-Before the actual cell division, the mother appears to inflate Fig.~\ref{fig:division_data} (A.ii), which is not a real increase in cell size, but is rather a consequence of the cell nucleus arriving to the apical surface of the cell to divide \cite{Gibson2011, Jeon2016}.
-This transient inflation is followed by the creation of the new cell boundary, and the two daughter cells become visible Fig.~\ref{fig:division_data} (A.iii).
+The progress of a typical cell division is shown in Fig.~\ref{fig:division_ExpData} (A).
+Before the actual cell division, the mother appears to inflate Fig.~\ref{fig:division_ExpData} (A.ii).
+This is not a real increase in cell size, but is rather a consequence of the cell nucleus arriving at the apical surface of the cell to divide and transiently stretching the cell apical surface \cite{Gibson2011, Jeon2016}.
+This transient inflation is followed by the creation of the new cell boundary, and the two daughter cells become visible Fig.~\ref{fig:division_ExpData} (A.iii).
 For each cell division, we define the time of the new bond creation as the reference cell division time $t= 0$.

-Fig.~\ref{fig:division_data} (A.\textit{iv}) qualitatively summarizes these experimental observations.
+Fig.~\ref{fig:division_ExpData} (A.\textit{iv}) qualitatively summarizes the experimental observations.
 For each cell division, we quantify the tissue strain field in the vicinity of the dividing cell, as described in Section II, relative to the starting timepoint $t_0=-60 ~\rm{min}$ before the cell division time.
-We show an example of the cell strain field induced by a dividing cell in Fig. \ref{fig:division_data} (B).
-The timescale on which the cell division forces evolve, which is on the order of tens of minutes, is much larger than the relaxation timescale extracted in Section II, which is below one minute.
-Therefore, the observed strain field dynamics is largely due to changes of the force dipole generated by the cell division, and not due to much faster stress propagation through the tissue.
+We show an example of the cell strain field induced by a dividing cell in Fig. \ref{fig:division_ExpData} (B).
+The timescale on which the cell division forces evolve, which is on the order of tens of minutes, is much larger than the minutes relaxation timescale reported in the wing disc \cite{Dye2021}.
+Therefore, the strain field dynamics observed over tens of minutes is largely due to changes of the force dipole generated by the cell division, and not due to much faster stress propagation through the tissue.
+Although it is possible that on these longer timescales cells adapt to the experienced stress and adapt their reference shape, a clear positive correlation between stress and strain has been reported in our past work \cite{Dye2021}.
+Therefore, it is reasonable to interpret the change in cell elongation as a measure of elastic strain, even if the adaptation to stress effectively renormalizes the elastic constants, as discussed in Ref. \cite{Dye2021}.